-Policy PUBDM36 (New Residential Moorings) will apply as the marina will be treated as if it were adjacent to a development boundary.
-Proposals for Residential Moorings will be supported in the area marked on the policies map subject to it being satisfactorily demonstrated that the proposal would not existing business on the site and meet the criteria in the Broads Local Plan policies on General Employment and Boatyards.
+Policy PUBDM35 (New Residential Moorings) will apply as the marina will be treated as if it were adjacent to the development boundary.
+Proposals for Residential Moorings will be allowed in this area if they are not at a scale which would compromise existing business on the site as well as meeting the criteria in Broads Policies on General Employment and Boatyards (to follow in publication version).
 Proposals must ensure no adverse effects on water quality and the conservation objectives and qualifying features of the nearby SPA, SAC and SSSI.